01-edu/public/subjects/real-time-forum/README.md

 ## real-time-forum

 Remember the forum you did a while ago?
-Well it's time to make one even better also using JS, with chat rooms, private messages, real time actions, live sharing video and live screen sharing too.
+Well it's time to make one even better also using JS, private messages, real time actions, live sharing video and live screen sharing too.
 Well, maybe not the last two.
 To get things straight there is a list below of what you will have to do.

 ### Objectives